Have you ever been asked by little ones about the death of an animal?

 I want my daughter to learn about death

-My daughter Mylee has been exposed to death on our farmstead.
+My daughters have been exposed to death on our farmstead.

-She has seen us harvest chickens for meat.
-She has seen a baby goat kid laying in the corner of the shed.
+The have seen us harvest chickens for meat and have become a part of the harvest.
+They have seen a baby goat kid or lamb laying dead in the corner of the shed.